outshow/mongosync/README.md

-  --dst_user arg           the destination mongodb server's logging user --dst_passwd arg         the destination mongodb server's logging password --dst_auth_db arg        the destination mongodb server's auth db --dst_use_mcr            force destination connection to use MONGODB-CR password machenism --db arg                 the source database to be cloned --dst_db arg             the destination database --coll arg               the source collection to be cloned --dst_coll arg           the destination collection --oplog                  whether to sync oplog --raw_oplog              whether to only clone oplog
+  --dst_user arg           the destination mongodb server's logging user --dst_passwd arg         the destination mongodb server's logging password --dst_auth_db arg        the destination mongodb server's auth db --is_mongos              the source mongodb server is mongos --no_shard_auth          the source mongos server is no auth --shard_user arg         the source mongos server's shard username --shard_passwd arg       the source mongos server's shard password --dst_use_mcr            force destination connection to use MONGODB-CR password machenism --db arg                 the source database to be cloned --dst_db arg             the destination database --coll arg               the source collection to be cloned --colls arg              the source collection list name --dst_coll arg           the destination collection --oplog                  whether to sync oplog --raw_oplog              whether to only clone oplog